 Letter from the Chapter

 The Alpha Theta Chapter was founded at the University of Louisville in 1922—making us the first sorority on campus!
 Sigma Kappa was originally founded at Colby College in Waterville, Maine in 1874 by five women who were desperate for the support and unconditional love our sisterhood was ultimately founded on.
 As the only women at their college, their motivation for unifying together in Sigma Kappa is the same as ours—dedication to supporting social, intellectual, and spiritual development among one another.
 My experience in this sisterhood has been nothing short of that.

 In addition to the unconditional love, joy, and support I receive from these women, they push me to be a better person.
 With focus on our four values—loyalty, friendship, service, and personal growth—I have seen myself and my sisters develop into incredible civic servants and brave young women that seek out challenges for opportunities to grow.
 We make it a point to live these values each and every day.
 In addition to participating in our national philanthropy, each member completes countless hours of community service!

 The connections made in Sigma Kappa are invaluable, both on a local and national level.
-For every success in my college experience, I can point you to several Sigma Kappas that helped me get there.
-Attending our 88th biannual Convention and Regional Leadership Conferences has connected me with strong, intelligent, all around inspirational women.
-The women in Sigma Kappa have shown me the kind of woman I aspire to be, and support me every step of the way in getting there.
+For every success in my college experience, I can point you to several Sigma Kappa’s that helped me get there.
+Attending our Regional Leadership Conference two years in a row has connected me with strong, intelligent, all around inspirational women.
+The women in Sigma Kappa have shown me the kind of woman I aspire to be and support me every step of the way in getting there.

 Sigma’s Love and Mine,